Hummingbirds found in Mississippi USA

 The upper plumage and chest is mostly green and the undertail feathers whitish.
 The long, thin, straight bill is red at the base.
-The male has a turquoise throat, turquoise and white spotted chest and flanks, a deep green back, a white belly and breast and a wide violet-blue band on a short, thin red and black bill.
+The male has a turquoise throat, turquoise and white spotted chest and flanks, a deep green back, a white belly and chest.

 The White-eared Hummingbird female has a white or cream colored throat that is speckled with green, a whitish belly, deep green crown and a drab green back.

 If you see a hummingbird that doesn't appear to be any of the above, please e-mail comments / images to: firstname.lastname@example.org.
 Thanks!

 For updates please follow Avianweb on Google+ (google.com/+Avianweb)

 High Quality Species Photos, Videos and/or Articles Contributions are welcome!
 Upload your Articles and Images

 Please Note: The images on this page are the sole property of the photographers (unless marked as Public Domain).
 Please contact the photographers directly with respect to any copyright or licensing questions.
 Thank you.

 The Avianweb strives to maintain accurate and up-to-date information; however, mistakes do happen.
 If you would like to correct or update any of the information, please send us an e-mail.
 THANK YOU!